-Whether it’s for no gi BJJ or you’re looking to add another lay between your skin and the matts, rash guards are a brilliant piece of clothing for any BJJ practitioner.
+Whether it’s for no gi BJJ or you’re looking to add another lay between your skin and the mats, rash guards are a brilliant piece of clothing for any BJJ practitioner.
 The best rash guard bjj practitioners use is a staple in their kit.

-These days there are a tonne of options to choose from, it’s almost too hard to decide which are the best Jiu Jitsu rash guards.
+These days there are a ton of options to choose from, it’s almost too hard to decide which are the best Jiu Jitsu rash guards.

 How do we know which ones are the best?

 Fortunately, we’ve compiled this list of the best BJJ rash guards currently available, hopefully by the end, you’ll have your new rash guard set in your sites.

 Below is a quick overview of our top picks.

 What to Look for in A Rash Guard

 When shopping around for a new jiu jitsu rash guard, there's a few different aspects that should be paid attention, which I'll list below.